 Customer Identification Program (CIP)

-The Customer Identification Program (CIP) is a required component of every AML program, mandated by USA PATRIOT Act Section 326.
+The Customer Identification Program (CIP) is a required component of every AML program, mandated by the USA PATRIOT Act's customer-identification-program requirement.
 It ensures broker-dealers know who their customers are.

 What CIP Requires